loso2255/HA_idrac7_redfish/README.md

 ## IMPORTANT NOTE
 - this app is in early stage of development
 - in order to get a correct info retrival from idrac redfish, the initial configuration must be done with the server powered ON (power ON the server before try to add the device to home assistant)

+- please report any bug in the issue

 --------------------------------